phillipbvetter/ctsmTMB/README.md

     accommodate the need for e.g. heavier distribution tails. *Not yet implemented*.

-The method is typically not useful for model-training with the goal of forecasting because the likelihood contributions are based on smoothed estimates, rather than the one-step predictions of Kalman filters.

 <!-- Installation -->

 # Installation

-The package can be installed from CRAN using
+The package can be installed from CRAN:

 ``` r
 install.packages("ctsmTMB")
 ```

-The development version is available on GitHub
+The development version is available on GitHub:

 ``` r
 remotes::install_github(repo="phillipbvetter/ctsmTMB", dependencies=TRUE)